-At earlier stage of the operation of KEKB, beam-current plots was like a saw-tooth, that is, experiment run with decaying currents and at the moment when the currents went down to some critical values, the beam was added.
-During the injection, data taking was stopped to avoid the damage of detector components by injected beam particles.
-Since 2004, the injection scheme was converted to "continuous injection scheme1, in which the detector continued datataking except just a few milliseconds after the injection.
+At an earlier stage of the operation of KEKB, the beamcurrent plot as a function of time was like a saw-tooth, that is, the experiment runs with decaying currents and at the moment when the currents went down to some critical values, beams were added.
+During the injection, the data taking was stopped to avoid damage of the detector components by injected beam particles.
+Since 2004, the injection scheme was converted to "continuous injection scheme1, in which the detector continued data-taking except just a few milliseconds after the injection.
+This scheme enabled us to increase the integrated luminosity per day.
+In addition, decreased dynamic range of the currents was favorable for tuning the machine.